 The story revolves around the fictional general manager of the Cleveland Browns, Sonny Weaver, deciding what to do after his team acquires the number one draft pick in the upcoming NFL draft.
-Weaver, played by Kevin Costner, is met with many questionable opportunities—various trade offers that might (or might not) be in the best interest of the organization.
+Weaver, played by Kevin Costner, is met with many opportunities—various trade offers that might (or might not) be in the best interest of the organization.

 A yellow post-it-note is shown many times throughout the movie, which holds a message he wrote.
-The note is revealed toward the end, after the Browns have made their pick.
-It says: Vontae Mack, no matter what.
+The note was revealed after the Browns have made their pick.
+It said: Vontae Mack, no matter what.

 Costner’s character knew what he wanted going into the draft, and his strategy was to put the Browns in the best possible situation—without sacrificing what he knew was best for the team.
 In short, he didn’t falter with his responsibility, nor with what he knew in his heart was the right decision.

-In a world where change and transition happens all too often, we are bombarded like Sonny was with opportunities—or temptations—to “forget” the masterplan, to get distracted, and to ultimately lose sight of our vision.
+In a world where change and transition happen all too often, we get bombarded like Sonny was with opportunities—or temptations—to “forget” the masterplan, to get distracted, and to ultimately lose sight of our vision.

-The storyline in Draft Day reminds me of my own journey as a creative entrepreneur.
+The storyline in Draft Day reminds me of my journey as a creative entrepreneur.
 The noise, the people screaming at us, and the pressure.

 The adage goes… You do you.

 While there is nothing wrong with being influenced by someone, by a design, by a way of doing business, it’s critical that we maintain our autonomy.

 The Iceberg of Life